montilab/nf-gwas-pipeline/README.md

 --dosage                   Logical       If true, also calculate dosages in addition to allele frequencies (can be very slow with large single gds input)
 --min_maf                  Numeric       Threshold for minimun minor allele frequencies of SNPs to include in QQ- and Manhattan-plot
---max_pval_manhattan       Numeric       Threshold for maximun p-value of SNPs to show in Manhattan-plot --max_pval                 Numeric       Threshold for maxumun p-value of SNPs to annotate --ref_genome               String        Name of the reference genome for annotation: hg19 or hg38
+--max_pval_manhattan       Numeric       Threshold for maximun p-value of SNPs to show in Manhattan-plot --mac                      Numeric       Threshold for SNPs with minor allele count above to be kept --max_pval                 Numeric       Threshold for maxumun p-value of SNPs to annotate --ref_genome               String        Name of the reference genome for annotation: hg19 or hg38
 ```